About Us

 Located in the Northern Channel of Lake Huron, St. Joseph Island is a 40-minute drive east of Sault Ste.
 Marie, Ontario along the TransCanada Highway.
 It is home to some of the largest Maple Syrup producers in Ontario and is known for its vibrant Arts scene.
 It’s also becoming a popular cycling destination because of its mostly paved or surface-treated roads, low traffic and scenic views.

 St. Joseph Island is made up of four townships with St. Joseph Island Coffee Roasters located in Jocelyn Township.
 Jocelyn Township has an active recreation committee that plans many annual events including cross-country ski races the first Saturday in February, the Mountain Maple Run every May, and the Harvest Festival in September, all taking place at the Jocelyn Centennial Grounds.
-And, St. Joseph Island Coffee Roasters’ coffee is available at all these events.
+St. Joseph Island Coffee Roasters’ coffee sponsors these events with donations of coffee for prize tables and brewed coffee for the participants.

 Where To Buy